-The smaller version of the Coleman Lay Z Spa is the miniature Coleman SaluSpa, an inflatable spa that can best seat up to four people.
+The smaller version of the Coleman Lay Z Spa inflatable spa is the miniature Coleman SaluSpa, an inflatable spa that can best seat up to four people.

 Highly Efficient Design

-With a 71-inches diameter when fully inflated, this model is much smaller than its rivals in the under $500 category.
+With a 71-inches diameter when fully inflated, this inflatable hot tub is much smaller than its best rivals in the under $500 category.

 This in itself can be a boon and a bane.
 Smaller means you can fit it even in tight places in your property such as a shack.

-However, that also means less legroom for people.
+However, that also means less legroom for two people.

 Air Jets and Padded Floors for Comfort

-If size is not an issue for you, it’s easy to fall in love with this product.
+If size is not an issue for you, it’s easy to fall in love with this tub.

 Its flooring is padded which gives it the best comfort you can imagine.